Perils of buying online, chapter 1, Buyee

 Simply put, the additional charges are three times the camera costs.
 What it really means is that shipping each camera on its own would have saved my a good $140.
 Live and learn.

 The parcel has arrived.
-Three days, as promises.
+Three days, as promised.
 The poor mailman carried in a box the size of a bar fridge, surprisingly weightless.

 I should have an unpacking video.
 The gargantuan box contained another good-sized box, and other two well bubble-wrapped packages, a camera in each.
 Opened the inside box, another well-wrapped camera.